alvierahman90/mandrake/readme.md

 1. Run `mandrake-server.py <command> [arg1 [arg2 [...]]]` in the project directory,
    where `<command>` and `[argN]` the command and its arguments to run in the docker container.

+## TODO

+- Remove rsync dependency
+- Rebuild in a less rubbish way maybe in rust also